 1. Not Appropriate for Inexperienced Filers

 There’s no sugarcoating it: With TaxHawk, you get what you pay for.
-Due to its paltry human support resources and DIY interface, this program is not appropriate for inexperienced or first-time filers.
+The free version is, to put it mildly, not appropriate for inexperienced or first-time filers.
 If your tax situation is relatively simple, this isn’t that big of a deal, as you can opt for a totally free alternative, such as TurboTax’s free edition.
-If your situation is more complex, your best choices are TaxAct and TaxSlayer, both of which have reasonably priced “all forms” options.

 2. Limited Importing Capabilities

 TaxHawk’s importing capabilities are pretty limited by competitors’ standards.
 You can import prior-year returns from TaxHawk, TaxAct, TurboTax, and H&R Block.
 If you filed with another service last year, you’re out of luck.

 TaxHawk also lacks 1099 importing capabilities.
 If you earned interest or miscellaneous income last year, you’ll need to enter all the relevant data yourself – a tedious, potentially time-consuming prospect.

 TaxHawk has grown more mobile-friendly over the years, but it’s still near the back of the pack on this front.
 Filers who prefer tablets to laptops or desktop machines should think about mobile-friendly alternatives, such as TurboTax.

 4. Limited Support With the Free Edition